muxa/ox-cnc/docs/index.md

 3D printed, based on [Openbuilds OX CNC router Belt Tensioner](https://www.thingiverse.com/thing:1293079).

 The base is attached to the frame with M5 screws using existing holes (on Y gantry plate and on the end of Y extusion).
+The tensioner part pushes against the head of the screw that holds the base.

 ## Emergency stop